HamzaAburaneh/drop-simulator/README.md

 3. The ToB simulation has no way of discerning number of deaths, the drop rates are based on the wiki drop rates, which are based on 4 man deathless runs.
 4. The Barrows simulation has no way of discerning reward potential, it assumes each trial is all 6 brothers killed with maximum reward potential and that the user does NOT have the hard Morytania diary unlocked.

+# Update 1.3.5
+1. Tables built with the custom python script (most bosses) were using placeholder bank IDs for stackable items (Zulrah scales, seeds, purple sweets, etc.) which returned an incorrect monetary value of 0.
+These items now use the correct IDs.

+# Update 1.3.4
+1. Wilderness boss tables now roll correctly.

 # Update 1.3.3
 1. No longer causes lag to the game client.
 2. UI changes.